Bill Cotton: Professional career

+Personal life

+In 1950, Cotton married Bernardine Maud ("Boo"; 1926–1964), daughter of Bernard Charles Henry Sinclair; they had three daughters.
+He married secondly, in 1965, makeup supervisor Ann Corfield Henderson, daughter of Lieutenant General Gerard Bucknall and former wife of Andrew V. Henderson.
+They had no children and divorced in 1989.
+He married thirdly, in 1990, Marie Curie Foundation homes officer Kathryn Mary ("Kate"), daughter of chief education officer Frederick Ralphs and former wife of David P. H. Burgess.

 Honours

+Cotton was appointed Officer of the Order of the British Empire (OBE) in the 1976 New Year Honours, and promoted to Commander of the same order (CBE) in the 1989 Birthday Honours.

-Cotton was a Vice-President of the Marie Curie Cancer Care charity.
-He received a BAFTA Fellowship Award in 1998.
-He was made a Knight Bachelor for his services to Television Broadcasting and Marie Curie Cancer Care in 2001.
-He had previously been appointed a CBE in 1989 and an OBE in 1976.
+He received a BAFTA Fellowship in 1998, and was knighted in the 2001 Birthday Honours for services to Television Broadcasting and Marie Curie Cancer Care.

 He was the subject of This Is Your Life in 1995 when he was surprised by Michael Aspel at Castle Ashby in Northamptonshire.
 Guests included Paul Fox, Brian Tesler, Michael Grade, and Billy Marsh.

 BBC Two broadcast an evening of programmes that he commissioned as part of a tribute night to him on Boxing Day 2008, including the Morecambe & Wise Christmas Show of 1971, The Generation Game Christmas Show of 1973, and The Two Ronnies Old Fashioned Christmas Mystery of 1973.
 There was also a documentary about his career with Michael Grade, Bruce Forsyth, Michael Parkinson, Ronnie Corbett, Terry Wogan, and Paul Jackson among those paying tribute, in addition to this a two-part documentary about his life and career was broadcast on BBC Radio 2 on New Year's Eve 2008 and New Year's Day 2009 presented by Paul O'Grady.

+Portrayal

+Cotton was played by Michael Jibson in The Reckoning (2023).